shun-liang/upenn_calculus/README.md

 # Upenn Calculus

+Please DO NOT look at any content in `*\homework\*` if you are currently doing this course, or have intention doing this course in the future.

 View the notebook viewer at http://nbviewer.jupyter.org/github/shun-liang/upenn_calculus/tree/master/

 This repository is my personal notes of the Coursera MOOC [_Calculus: Single Variable Part 1 - Functions_](https://www.coursera.org/learn/single-variable-calculus).